 The SSG tests were conducted in accordance with ASTM D 6758 using a Humboldt GeoGauge.
 Two or three measurements were made at each station within a 0.1-m radius.
 These measurements deviated by less than 10%.
 Thus, the mean of these stiffness measurements is reported herein.
-DCP testing was conducted at each station in accordance with ASTM D 6951 using a DCP manufactured by Kessler Soils Engineering Products Inc. The dynamic penetration index (DPI) obtained from the DCP was computed as the weighted penetration (mm per blow) over a depth of 150 mm.
+DCP testing was conducted at each station in accordance with ASTM D 6951 using a DCP manufactured by Kessler Soils Engineering Products Inc. The dynamic penetration index (DPI) obtained from the DCP was computed as the weighted penetration (mm per blow) over a depth of 150 mm below the surface (subgrade or S-RSG) so it could be compared to SSG.

-FWD tests were conducted at each station by Braun Intertec Inc. in November 2005 (2 months after construction) and in May 2006 (one year after construction) using a DynatestTM 8002E FWD following the method described in ASTM D 4694.
+FWD tests were conducted at each station by Braun Intertec Inc. in November 2005 (2 months after construction) and in May 2006 (one year after construction) using a Dynatest[TM] 8002E FWD following the method described in ASTM D 4694.
 Moduli were obtained from the FWD deflection data by inversion using MODULUS 6.0 from the Texas Transportation Institute.
 Analysis of the FWD data was conducted at the University of Wisconsin-Madison.